 The bass pond marks the end of the loop of trails.
 Just beyond is a waterfall and a small creek.
 I can imagine little kids, and adults, enjoying the area in summer.

-On my way back, I crossed the Bass Pond Bridge, to continue the loop.
+On your way back, cross the Bass Pond Bridge, to continue the loop.

 The Bass Pond Bridge is a historic bridge, known for its red brick arch.
 The beautiful setting did not go unnoticed by movie producers and it was used as a backdrop in The Last of the Mohicans.

 Wandering back towards the house, you’ll find yourself back at the gardens near the conservatory.

 During the summer, I could see how the area would be thick and green, where you would not be able to easily find your way out.

-The garden area is designed for leisure.
-There’s no rushing.
+The garden area is designed as a place to sit and enjoy.
 You’re meant to stay and stroll, losing yourself for a bit.

 The Side Terrace with Mountain Views

 Exiting the gardens, as you look to the far corner, the towers of the main house peek out of the trees.
 Before moving on, make time to visit the side terrace for its spectacular views.

 The terrace overlooks the gardens and nearby mountains.
 I could imagine the Vanderbilts spending time out there, just enjoying the sunsets and sunrises.

 Arriving at the Winery

 Since Antler Village is 5 miles from the main house, you’ll want to hop on the trolley for the 15-minute drive.

 The trolley driver plays a sound bit where the current owners of the home, heirs of the Vanderbilts, discuss the house and its origins.